Skip to content

 • A complex case that requires specialized expertise or equipment

-• A second opinion or consultation is needed as there is some confusion or uncertainty regarding the diagnosis or treatment
+• A second opinion or consultation is needed when there is uncertainty regarding the diagnosis or treatment

 • An alternative practice may address your needs better